-Processing and Analysis
+Processing and Analysis¶

-A computation takes inputs and produces outputs.
+A live computation takes inputs and produces outputs.
 It also watches for changes to its inputs and updates it outputs whenever the inputs change.

 Inputs can be data items, display items, and graphics.
 Outputs can be data items and graphics.

-Computations are also useful for non-acquisition processing and analysis because they allow you to vary parameters and observe how the outputs change.
+Live computations are also useful for non-acquisition processing and analysis because they allow you to vary parameters and observe how the outputs change.

 To apply processing and analysis to items in your project, you should first select the inputs you want to process or analyze.